olverhijnzoon/1764Snippets/python/objectDetection/README.md

-Please note that you need to have the YOLO weights and configuration files (yolov3.weights and yolov3.cfg) in the same directory as your Python script.
-You can download these files from the official YOLO website.
+Please note that you need to have the YOLO weights and configuration files (yolov7x.weights and yolov7x.cfg) in the same directory as your Python script